Sendhil Ramamurthy

-Sendhil Amithab Ramamurthy (born May 17, 1974) is an American actor.
-A native of San Antonio, Texas, Ramamurthy is best known for his roles as geneticist Mohinder Suresh in the NBC sci-fi drama Heroes, Gabriel "Gabe" Lowan in Beauty and the Beast, and Jai Wilcox in Covert Affairs.
+Sendhil Amithab Ramamurthy (born May 17, 1974) is an Indian-American actor.
+He is best known for his roles as geneticist Mohinder Suresh in the NBC sci-fi drama Heroes (2006–2010), Jai Wilcox in Covert Affairs (2010–2012), Gabriel "Gabe" Lowan in Beauty and the Beast (2013–2014), and Mohan in Never Have I Ever (2020).

 Early life and education

-Ramamurthy was born in Chicago to a Hindu family who emigrated from India; his father is a Kannadiga and his mother is a Tamil from the Pillai community.
+Ramamurthy was born in Chicago to a family who emigrated from India; his father is a Kannadiga and his mother is Tamil.
 He grew up speaking English and some Kannada.
 His parents are physicians.
 He has one sister who is also a physician.
 He and his sister were raised in San Antonio.
 There, he went to Keystone School and graduated in 1991.

 Ramamurthy attended Tufts University initially as a pre-med major to follow in his parents' footsteps.
 He was also a member of the Kappa Charge of Theta Delta Chi.
 He became interested in acting when he took an "Intro to Acting" class during his junior year as part of his graduation requirement.
 After participating in several plays, including Our Country's Good, he chose to change career goals.
 He graduated with a bachelor's degree in history and then attended the Webber Douglas Academy of Dramatic Art in London in 1996, graduating in 1998.